finos/devops-automation/docs/evidence-lake.md

 ## Evidence Lake

 This document has been created to capture and iterate the compliance evidence required by banking and fintech DevOps teams.

-## DevOps Mutualization Meeting Notes
+## DevOps Automation Meeting Notes

 Date and Time : Thursday 30th July @ 1pm ET / 6pm BST - https://github.com/finos/community/issues/52#issuecomment-669343645

 - _Software Supply Chain with Grafeas and Kritis introduced was shown via a slide._